geekyme/demo-react-hooks/README.md

 ### A Form builder

-- Building on previous example, providing a graph API to construct the fields of a form and map relationships between fields
+- Using custom useGraph hook, which accepts a graph of components and relationships.
+This allows us to build a complex form with conditional rendering fields.

 ### A Form builder with huge number of fields and relationships

-- An exaggerated example of the previous, where changing the first field will copy the value to all the other X fields
+- An exaggerated version of the previous example, where changing the first field will copy the value to all the other X fields

 ## Setup